MarcinOrlowski/laravel-api-response-builder/README.md

        "data": null
     }

 Nice and easy!
-And there's **much** more you can do with `ResponseBuilder`'s API.
-See docs for developer documentation and examples!
+And there's **much, much more** you can do with rich `ResponseBuilder`'s API.
+See library documentation and its detailed usage examples!

 ----